 Design of the Ki-45 followed standard two-engine fighter design for the time.
 Engines were mounted on a low-wing monoplane, each engine on either side of the streamlined fuselage.
 Accommodations consisted of two personnel seating in a divided glazed canopy.
 A single tail fin made up a standard tail assembly, giving the Ki-45 a identifiable Bf 110-like appearance.
 Armament of the base Ki-45 KAIa consisted of one forward-firing 20mm cannon, two 12.7mm (.50 caliber machine guns mounted in the nose and a single 7.92mm self-defense machine gun in the rear cockpit position making the Ki-45 system a most potent adversary.
 Provision was also allowed for up to two 551lb bombs held underwing.
 The Ki-45 KAIb model series appeared soon enough and was designed as a dedicated ground attack / anti-shipping variant.
 The system sported a 20mm cannon in the nose, a fuselage-mounted 37mm cannon, the standard 7.92mm machine gun in the rear cockpit and the system also retained the bomb-carrying provision of its predecessor.
-A large caliber (75mm) cannon was also trialed with the system for the anti-shipping role.
+A large caliber (75mm) cannon was also trialled with the system for the anti-shipping role.

 The Ki-45 would be airborne in prototype forms by 1939, though developmental setbacks would stave off production till mid-to-late September of 1941.
 The system was quickly thrown into action against bomber formations of the United States Army Air Force and achieved particular successes against B-24 Liberator types.
 A dependable and hard-hitting platform, the Ki-45 system excelled against such slow-moving targets.
 The Ki-45 was transformed into a dedicated nightfighter in the Ki-45 KAIc model series with obliquely-mounted 37mm cannon and advanced search radar.
 The C-model went on to become the definitive Ki-45.
 As excellent a system as Japan fielded however, the Ki-45 was relegated to homeland defense as Allied advancements in the Pacific continued to hamper offensive operations by the Japanese.

 Kawasaki - Japan

 36.09 ft (11 m)

 49.28 ft (15.02 m)

 8,818 lb (4,000 kg)

 12,125 lb (5,500 kg)

-Service Ceiling: 32,808 ft (10,000 m; 6.2 miles)
+32,808 feet (10,000 m; 6.21 miles)

-Rate-of-Climb: 2,300 feet-per-minute (701 m/min)
+2,300 ft/min (701 m/min)

 1 x 20mm cannon (forward firing)